DNS Lookup Tool

 What does an A record do?

-What does an MX record do?
+What does an AAAA record do?

 What are TXT records used for?